lutris/lutris/INSTALL.rst

 Requirements
 ------------

-Lutris should work on any Gnome system, the following depencies should be
+Lutris should work on any up to date Linux system.
+It is based on Python and Gtk but will run on any desktop environment.
+The following dependencies should be installed:
-installed:

-    * python > 3.4
+    * Python > 3.4
     * PyGObject
     * PyGObject bindings for: Gtk, Gdk, GnomeDesktop, Webkit2, Notify
     * python3-requests